Random fields and the geometry of Wiener space: Applications

-At this point, we note that all all the results obtained below are for the case of $N=1$, whereas the using the similar methods, same results are true for general $N$.
-We shall start proving Theorem \ref{theorem:GKF} by first listing some regularity properties of field $f$ defined in \eqref{eq:random:field}, in the form of the following theorem.
+At this point, we note that all the results obtained below are for the case of $N=1$, whereas using similar methods, the same results are true for general $N$.
+We shall start proving Theorem~\ref{theoremGKF} by first listing some regularity properties of field~$f$ defined in \eqref{eqrandomfield}, in the form of the following theorem.